jeremyary/go-stoker/README.md

 - consider Deployment for scaling
 - consider operator for CR parameter capabilities
 - alter messages sent to something other than timestamp/foo, maybe generate something dynamic
+- expose metrics port in deloyment
+- create podmonitor for metrics